myiKim/pytorch_DeepMimic/README.md

   - Actual behavior.
   - Any error messages or stack traces.

-For sensitive or private bug reports, you can contact us directly by emailing xxx@gmail.com.
+For sensitive or private bug reports, you can contact me directly by emailing myungkim87titan@gmail.com.

 Thank you for your assistance in enhancing this project!